meghanav9/cypress-assignment/README.md

 Feature: The feature file helps a non-technical person understand clearly what is being tested and also expand it to write more tests.

+Dynamic Data: The search engines and search terms are loaded from the searchTestData.json fixture, making the framework easily extendable with additional data.

+Scenario Outline: The use of a Scenario Outline in search.feature allows for data-driven testing, running the same steps with different sets of data.

+Parameterization: The steps in search.cy.js are parameterized to accept dynamic values for search engine and search term.

 This design should help in building a scalable and maintainable test framework that adheres to industry standards and principles.

 ### Usage - Development